ConfederacyOfGaia/ghosts-of-saltmarsh/xp.md

 ### Group

-Everyone present at the sesaion earns these points if the group as a whole achieves the goal during the current session.
+Everyone present at the session earns these points if the group as a whole achieves the goal during the current session.

 * 1 XP for improving the safety or economy of Saltmarsh and/or the immediate area.
 * 1 XP for completing one of the core adventures from Ghosts of Saltmarsh.